The Importance of Regular DEXA Scans for Bone Health

 Nutrition

-Consume a balanced diet rich in calcium and vitamin D, essential for strong bones.
+Consume a balanced diet rich in calcium and vitamin D, which are essential for strong bones.
 Good sources include:

 Dairy products (cheese, yogurt, milk)